NikolasEnt/ollama-webui-intel/README.md

 * Use memory limit feature, such as `mem_limit: "32G"`, to limit RAM used by ipex_ollama service.
 * Configure `DEVICE` variable if another hardware, such as a dedicated GPU, is used.
 * Customize `OLLAMA_NUM_GPU` if required to manage GPU offload.
-* Other Ollama varibles can be specified in `environment` section of ipex_ollama service.
-For example, set `OLLAMA_CONTEXT_LENGTH` to change the default model context length.
+* Other Ollama variables can be specified in the environment section of the ipex_ollama service.
+For example, set `OLLAMA_NUM_CTX` to change the default model context length (it is set to be 8192 by default).
+Please note that some variable names are different from those used for similar functions in the original Ollama.

 ## Advice on performance

 1. If using CPU inference, tuning the `num_thread` model parameter in ollama for specific tasks (given the model and context length) may improve performance.
 2. Use the `cpuset` option in `docker-compose.yml` to pin the `ipex_ollama` service to specific CPU cores.
-For example, use `cpuset: "0-3"` to utilize the first four CPU cores (e.g., to use only performance cores).
+For example, use `cpuset: "0-3"` to utilize the first four CPU cores (e.g., to use performance cores only).
 Select the most performant value empirically.
+3. It can be a good idea to use optimised models, for example, the models optimised by [Unsloth](https://huggingface.co/unsloth) to achieve better performance (for example, Qwen3:4b with Unsloth optimisations runs 3.8% faster on an iGPU).

 ## Benchmarks